Institutional Review Board (IRB)

 The Institutional Review Board (IRB) is a campus committee empowered by federal regulations to oversee research activities involving human subjects.
 The IRB is responsible for the review and monitoring of research involving human subjects in order to assure the protection of the rights and welfare of the subjects participating in research.

-The IRB is dedicated to facilitating the ethical conduct of research.
-Indiana State University’s Institutional Review Board (IRB) began using IRBNet on August 25, 2010 for the submission of all human subjects research studies.
+The IRB utilizes IRBNet for the submission of all human subjects research studies.
 IRBNet is a web-based system of electronic tools to support the management, submission, review and administration of IRB protocols.
-Some of IRBNet’s many features include:

-Instructional video for post-submission advanced topics (please email administrator (IRB@indstate.edu) for password)
+Instructional video for post-submission advanced topics please email email@example.com for password.